 N+1 reference

-If a Port is not connected, then it shall be terminated with a resistor to the node on Terminal N+1.
+If a Port is not connected, then it shall be terminated by the EDA with a resistor to the node on Terminal N+1.
 The resistance shall be the Port Reference Impedance.

 It shall be an error if Terminal N+1 is not specified to a Pin, Pad, or Buffer that is not on a connection to a Signal_name that is POWER or GND